AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 **The first path: The children of Anhu-LAHR**

->*He was ready and he stood onto the burning red sand of the first path.
+>*He was ready and he stepped onto the burning red sand of the first path.
 In the distance he could hear voices.
 >He knew that for his journey to succeed he had to talk to them and convince them to help him.*

 For this solution we will make use of the **@ContentChildren** decorator of